Learn more about our circles

 goals & rhythm

-Playworkers are there to protect our play space, support children when needed and facilitate consent culture within our community and amongst all life forms.
-They serve as an extension of the caregiver role as they model our consent-based, anti-bias, and anti-racist values.
-Playworkers follow the child, learning with and responding to each child's uniqueness in relationship to their cohort.
+Playworkers are there to protect our play space, support children when needed and facilitate a culture of belonging within our community and amongst all life forms.

 Some things you will see our playworkers doing are: